-9 Rule 53(g)(2) provides that parties may file objections "no later than 20 days from the time the master's order, report, or recommendations are served, unless the court sets a different time."
+9 Rule 53(g)(2) provides that parties may file objections "no later than 20 days from the time the neutral's order, report, or recommendations are served, unless the court sets a different time."
 The Court chooses to set a period of 14 calendar days (NOT business days) in order to expedite final resolution of matters formally reported upon by the Special Master.
 Motions for extensions of time to file objections will not normally be granted unless good cause is shown.
-The Special Master may, however, provide in his order, finding, report, or recommendation that the period for filing objections to that particular document is some period longer than 14 calendar days, if a longer period appears warranted.

-objection, the orders, findings, reports, and recommendations of the Special Master shall be deemed approved, accepted, and ordered by the Court, unless the Court explicitly provides otherwise.
+The Special Master may, however, provide in an order, finding, report, or recommendation that the period for filing objections to that particular document is some period longer than 14 calendar days, if a longer period appears of the Court-Appointed Neutral shall be deemed approved, accepted, and ordered by the Court, unless the Court explicitly provides otherwise.

-As provided in Rule 53(g)(4, 5), the Court shall decide de novo all objections to conclusions of law made or recommended by the Special Master; and the Court shall set aside a ruling by the Special Master on a procedural matter only for an abuse of discretion.
+As provided in Rule 53(g)(4, 5), the Court shall decide de novo all objections to conclusions of law made or recommended by the Court-Appointed Neutral; and the Court shall set aside a ruling by the Court-Appointed Neutral on a procedural matter only for an abuse of discretion.
 The Court shall retain sole authority to issue final rulings on matters formally submitted for adjudication, unless otherwise agreed by the parties, and subject to waiver of objection to written orders or recommendations as noted above.
-To the extent the Special Master enters an order, finding, report, or recommendation regarding an issue of fact, the Court shall review such issue de novo, if any party timely objects pursuant to the Rules and within the 14 calendar day time period set forth herein; see Rule 53(g)(3).
-Failure to meet this deadline results in permanent waiver of any objection to the Special Master's findings of fact.
+To the extent the Court-Appointed Neutral enters an order, finding, report, or recommendation regarding an issue of fact, the Court shall review such issue de novo, if any party timely objects pursuant to the Rules and within the 14 calendar day time period set forth herein; see Rule 53(g)(3).
+Failure to meet this deadline results in permanent waiver of any objection to the Court-Appointed Neutral's findings of fact.